Alternative Transportation Options

 Royal Ride Services

 The Royal Ride: The Royal Ride is a service provided by University Police on Thursday 10 pm to 1 am and Friday & Saturday from 10 pm to 3 am, while the University is in session.
-The Royal Ride follows a set route around campus.
-Simply wait at the nearest stop for a ride.
-The Royal Ride only stops at designated pick up and drop off points around campus.
-Visit: UPD Royal Ride for more information and a listing and map of designated stops.
+Request a ride from the Royal Ride from the University of Scranton app or from student resources under the student tab from your my.Scranton.
+The Royal Ride only travels within the boundaries of Vine St to Ridge Row St and N Irving Ave to Adams Ave.
+Visit: UPD Royal Ride for more information and a map.

 Bike Scranton is a free cooperative program between the University of Scranton Office of Sustainability, and the Lackawanna Valley Heritage Authority.
 All University of Scranton students, faculty, and staff as well as Lackawanna County Library System cardholders will be permitted to check out a bicycle as long as they are at least 18 years of age.
 Each bicycle comes with a lock and an adjustable helmet upon checkout.
 The borrowing period for each bicycle is unlimited, but all bicycles must be returned before the library closes.
 Soon there will be 3 more bikes available, for a total of 6.For more information please visit: Bike Scranton